LukeSmithxyz/voidrice/README.md

 # Luke's GNU/Linux Dotfiles

-There are my dotfiles!
+These are my dotfiles!
 The name of the repo, "voidrice", came from the fact they were originally on my Void Linux machine, but these files are distro-independent.
 In fact, I now push changes from my X200 running Parabola or my X220 running Arch.

 ## Programs whose configs can be found here